Comment on page

 YFX adopts the PvPool (PvP) trading mechanism, allowing traders and liquidity pools to trade directly.
-Liquidity providers can add or remove liquidity for linear, inverse, and mixed contracts through multiple single-currency pools with no impermanent loss.
-Liquidity providers can earn trading profits, transaction fees, borrowing fees, and funding fees.
+Liquidity providers can add or remove liquidity for linear, inverse, and quanto contracts to or from single-asset pools with no impermanent loss.
+Liquidity providers can earn transaction fees and profit from selling LP tokens at a higher price.

 YFX is developed by a team of technical geeks from all over the world.
 The team believes in the decentralized nature of the blockchain.
 The project was founded in 2020 and deployed on multiple public chains.